 If you have a silo-based leadership team, you’re going to have an organisation that’s oriented toward silo-based working.
 So you need to set an example from the top.
 It’s one of the reasons why Reward Gateway moved to a functional leadership team.

 We want to have everybody working together toward the same goals, with the focus on getting things done rather than on who is in charge.
-So even though I work in HR, I get involved in everything that the rest of the team does, and this helps create balance among leadership teams as a result.
+So even though I work in HR, I get involved in everything that the rest of the team does, and this helps create balance among our leadership team as a result.

 I spend a lot of my time talking to people and listening to their issues or concerns.
 When we have new initiatives coming out, I share that information right away with people I talk to so that they have an opportunity to address their concerns before the big announcement.
-Here at Reward Gateway, we use our employee communications tool to share new initiatives and make sure people are aware of them so that there are fewer issues.
+Here at Reward Gateway, we use our internal communications tool to share new initiatives and make sure people are aware of them so that there are fewer issues.

 I suggest creating a communications path — opt to talk in person or calling instead of messaging or emailing.
 Open communication is key.

-There’s an old saying that goes, “You can’t understand someone until you’ve walked a mile in their shoes.”
+There’s an old saying that goes, 'You can’t understand someone until you’ve walked a mile in their shoes.'
 I think you can apply that to the workplace to create a more collaborative environment.
 Get people on different teams to walk in each other’s shoes.
 Have them swap roles for a day or shadow one another on customer calls.